spring-projects/spring-batch/spring-batch-samples/README.md

 [Header Footer Sample](src/main/java/org/springframework/batch/samples/headerfooter/README.md)

-### Hibernate Sample

-The purpose of this sample is to show a typical usage of Hibernate as an ORM tool in the input and output of a job.

-The job uses a `HibernateCursorItemReader` for the input, where a simple HQL query is used to supply items.
-It also uses a non-framework `ItemWriter` wrapping a DAO, which perhaps was written as part of an online system.

-The output reliability and robustness are improved by the use of `Session.flush()` inside `ItemWriter.write()`.
-This "write-behind" behaviour is provided by Hibernate implicitly, but we need to take control of it so that the skip and retry features provided by Spring Batch can work effectively.

 ### Stop Restart Sample

 This sample has a single step that is an infinite loop, reading and